keptn/lifecycle-toolkit/docs/content/en/docs/guides/tasks.md

   and the executables to be run
 pre- and post-deployment
 - Apply [basic-annotations](./integrate.md#basic-annotations)
-  to your workloads to integrate your task with Kubernetes and, if desired, creates a `KeptnApp` resource that consolidates multiple workloads into a single application
+  to your workloads to integrate your tasks with Kubernetes.
 - Generate the required [KeptnApp](../reference/crd-reference/app.md)
   resources following the instructions in